 Why teachers should be responsible for their own CPD

 Delivering CPD suggests a 'top down' approach, which won’t be empowering to teachers.
 It’s also the opposite of what is recommended in the government standard for teachers’ professional development from 2016.
 The standard promotes the need for teachers and other educational staff to take control of their own professional learning.

-This key issue was discussed at a seminar I attended, which was hosted by CUREE with the members of the Expert Panel who authored the 2016 standard.
+This key issue was discussed at a seminar hosted by CUREE with the members of the Expert Panel who authored the 2016 standard.
 It was clear at this event that what is different about the standard is that teachers also have a set of responsibilities.

 As the article acknowledges, it’s very true that telling staff that CPD needs to be done for Ofsted or for SLT won’t be at all motivating.
 Key for gaining teacher buy in is understanding how exactly the learner experience will be improved.

 The importance of personalised CPD

 In the past, Philippa Cordingley (Chief Executive of CUREE) has spoken about how SLT need to view staff like they would a class.
-This is echoed in the article with the suggestion that CPD leads plan and structure training in the same way they would a lesson.
+This is echoed in the article with the suggestion that CPD Leads need to plan and structure training in the same way they would a lesson.

 The difference is that unlike the article, Philippa is not concerned with viewing staff like a class in order for the CPD Lead to feel confident in delivering a training session.
 Instead, her message is that CPD Leads need to consider what it is that every individual member of staff needs, just as a teacher uses differentiation in the classroom.
 In the best classrooms, we see children as active contributors to the learning process and the same should be true of professional learning.